 An audit is basically a collection of data to inform decision making.
 You are going to be looking at your trash, mentally or physically sorting it into categories, and then making decisions that will inform planning and next steps.

-The How-To: Get right in there, girlfriend
+The How-To: Get right in there

 1. Choose a waste area in your home.

-I think generally it is easier if you attempt one waste area at a time (bathroom, kitchen, or recycling bin).
+Generally it is easier if you attempt one waste area at a time (bathroom, kitchen, or recycling bin).
 Awesome on ya if you want to choose one thing to work at in each area at a time, but if you want to just do one change at a time, that's amazing, too.

 2. Sort the waste (physically or mentally) into categories.